Frequently Asked Questions

 Do you have kittens available?

-HolyCoonz is a small in-home Maine Coon Cattery that produces a small hand full of adorable kittens each year.
+HolyCoonz is a small Maine Coon Cattery that produces a hand full of adorable kittens each year.
 Please See the Kittens for sale Page for the most up to date Information

 Does your Cattery perform any type of Health Screening?